 Historic Sites of Manitoba: Dolynchuk General Store (Tolstoi, Municipality of Emerson-Franklin)

 At one time, there were at least five general stores at Tolstoi in what is now the Municipality of Emerson-Franklin.
 All them are now gone.
-The Dolynchuk General Store was built in 1928 by the Dolynchuk family and was operated by them until 1975.
-It was subsequently sold to Andy Hall who ran a coffee shop for a few years.
+The Dolynchuk General Store was built in 1928 by the Dolynchuk family and was operated by them until 1972 when they sold it to John and Helan Stasiuk.
+In 1985, they sold the building to Andy Hall and his wife who ran a coffee shop for a few years.
 The building eventually fell into disrepair and was torn down around 2012.

 Source: George Penner